-- Use the City of Saskatoon Property Assessment & Tax Tool found at saskatoon.ca/taxtool to review accuracy of the physical characteristics of your property.
+- The City's Property Assessment & Tax Tool is very helpful for reviewing the accuracy of the physical characteristics of your property.

-- If you come across an error in your property assessment, tax class, or exemption status as a result of your review, contact us first at 306-975-3227; most assessment related errors can be resolved by speaking with an assessor – with no formal appeal fees required.
+- If you have questions about your property's assessment, tax class, or exemption status as a result of your review, contact us first, most assessment related concerns can be resolved by speaking with an assessor – with no formal appeal fees required.

 Filing a Formal Appeal

-To file a formal assessment appeal, complete the appeal form that was included with your assessment notice in its entirety or click on the link below to download a printable appeal form and include the appropriate filing fee by the deadline noted on your assessment notice.
+To file a formal assessment appeal, complete the appeal form that was included with your assessment notice in its entirety or click on the link below to download a printable appeal form and include the appropriate filing fee (cheque or money order only) by the deadline noted on your assessment notice.

 Secretary, Board of Revision